 Getting Around Los Angeles

 The best way to get around Los Angeles is by car.
-Los Angeles is spread out over about 500 square miles, and while there is a public transportation system, it's severely lacking compared to those found in other major cities.
-You can rent a car from one of the approximately 40 rental agencies at the Los Angeles International Airport (LAX) – located about 20 miles southwest of the downtown area – or at any of the rental agencies located around the city.
+Los Angeles is spread out across about 500 square miles, and while there is a public transportation system, it's routes are limited compared to those found in other major cities.
+You can rent a car from one of the 17 rental agencies at Los Angeles International Airport (LAX) – located about 15 miles southwest of the downtown area – or at any of the rental agencies found around the city.
 You can also take a taxi from the airport into the city, but that can be expensive: Flat rates between the airport and downtown are nearly $50 one-way.
-The light rail and bus systems also serve the airport, but be prepared for a slow ride.
+The Metro and bus systems also serve the airport, but be prepared for a slow ride.

 Because of the sheer size of the city, a car is necessary for getting around.
-That said, driving in L.A. isn't always easy; planning and patience will go a long way.
+That said, driving in LA isn't always easy; planning and patience will go a long way.
 Several major freeways criss-cross the region but are often prone to congestion during rush hours, so it's best to avoid driving during the morning or early evening.
 Also, you're going to want a map or a GPS system to help you get around.
-However, if you do decide to rent a car, keep in mind that that parking near major attractions (especially the beaches) can be trying.
-You can rent a car at the Los Angeles International Airport or once you get into the city for about $40 to $55 per day.
+If you do decide to rent a car, keep in mind that parking near major attractions (especially the beaches) can be trying.
+You can rent a car at Los Angeles International Airport or once you get into the city for about $40 to $55 per day.

-Compared to transportation in other major cities like New York and Chicago, the bus and rail lines in L.A. leave much to be desired.
-The Los Angeles County Metro Rail runs six color-coded lines through the county, though not too many rail routes pass by major tourist sites.
+Compared to transportation in other major cities like New York and Chicago, the rail lines in LA leave much to be desired.
+The Los Angeles County Metropolitan Transportation Authority runs six color-coded Metro lines through the county, though not too many rail routes pass by major tourist sites.
 Some stations that may be useful include the Red Line's Universal City/Studio City station (which is within walking distance of Universal Studios Hollywood) and the Expo Line's Downtown Santa Monica station (located by the Third Street Promenade and the Santa Monica Pier).
-Trains typically operate from around 4 a.m. to midnight or 1 a.m.
-Sunday through Thursday, with extended hours until 2 a.m. on Fridays and Saturdays.
-Single rides cost $1.50 and can be paid using exact change or a reloadable TAP card, which you can purchase for $1 at a Metro Customer Center (there are several located around the city).
-You can also opt for a day pass that offers unlimited rides for $5, or a seven-day pass for $20.
+Trains typically operate from around 4 to 1:30 or 2 a.m.
+Sunday through Thursday, with extended hours until 3 a.m. on Fridays and Saturdays.
+Single rides cost $1.75 and can only be paid using a reloadable TAP card, which you can purchase for $1 at stations' TAP vending machines or for $2 at various vendors throughout the city.
+You can also opt for a day pass that offers unlimited rides for $7 or a seven-day pass for $25.

-If you're staying in the Santa Monica area, the Big Blue Bus operates several efficient routes from Santa Monica into downtown L.A. and to other oceanfront neighborhoods.
-Big Blue Bus tickets cost between $1 and $2 per ride, with discounts for seniors, students and children available.
+If you're staying in the Santa Monica area, the Big Blue Bus operates several efficient routes from Santa Monica into downtown LA and to other oceanfront neighborhoods.
+Big Blue Bus tickets cost $1.25 or $2.50 per ride, with discounts for seniors, students and children available.
 TAP cards can also be used to pay for fares, and one- and seven- day passes are available for $4 or $14 each.
 Big Blue Bus routes make stops daily between 5:30 and 12:30 a.m., though exact times vary by day and bus.
 Rides can be organized via information provided on Big Blue Bus' Trip Planning page.